jojomondag/ColoredLogExHandler/README.md

 npm install
 ```

-Certainly!
-Based on the provided script, it seems like the library offers an interactive menu to test its functionality.
-Here's how you can update the Usage section to reflect this:

 ## Usage
 ColoredLogExHandler provides an interactive menu to test its logging and exception handling features.
 Follow the steps below to explore the library's capabilities: